 Absolutely, it is also one of the key challenges of our Smart Industry approach: connecting machines together to optimise our industrial performance.
 Thus, 3D laminography is complementary to the automated optical inspection (AOI) cobot at the end of the process.
 In our machine fleet, these two technologies make it possible to increase the reliability of inspections of very complex electronic boards.

 In the medium term, we plan to roll out this technique in the company’s other plants in France, Germany and Tunisia.

 As a recent study by Deloitte shows, 40% of the price of a new car in 2020 comes from electronics.
 This value is expected to rise up to 50% within ten years.
 By way of comparison, in the 70s, this value was 5 to 10%.

 This data highlights the sharp increase in the volume of electronics in sectors with high reliability requirements, which therefore need ever-more effective levels of quality control.
-With its testing procedures backed by X-rays and 3D technologies, LACROIX Electronics leads the way in taking these steps forward.
+With its testing procedures backed by X-rays and 3D technologies, the Electronics activity of LACROIX leads the way in taking these steps forward.